robin-rpr/calos/doc/clearly-run.rst

 Default behavior
 ----------------

-By default, :code:`ch-run` makes the following environment variable changes:
+By default, :code:`clearly run` makes the following environment variable changes:

 :code:`$CLEARLY_RUNNING`
   Set to :code:`Weird Al Yankovic`.
 While a process can figure out that it’s